 By September 2014 the Houthis had mended their relationship with the now former president of Yemen, Ali Abdullah Saleh.
 The combined forces then pushed the Yemeni government, now under Abdrabbuh Mansur Hadi, from power and seized the capital of Sana’a.
 This conflict escalated into a full on civil war by 2015, and continues to this day.

 Many international analysts believe that the Houthis are currently backed by Iran.
 In 2015 Hadi partnered with Saudi Arabia seeking its intervention against the Houthi.
-By so doing, the Yemeni President brought to bear a coalition of nine Arab countries, with access to British and US weapons and with US refueling assistance, on the people and territory of one of the poorest nations in the Middle East.
+By so doing, the Yemeni President brought to bear a coalition of nine Arab countries, with access to British and US weapons and with US refueling assistance.

 In the years since, the Arab coalition led by the Saudis has been accused of deliberately targeting the infrastructure of Yemen, including its water, farming and food distribution systems.
 The Saudis are also accused of blocking humanitarian support, leading to widespread famine and a cholera outbreak resulting in the deaths of tens of thousands of children.